soroush62/Oil-and-Gas-Pipeline-Monitoring-with-LightningChart-Python/README.md

 ### **Pipeline Spills and Leaks by Location (Heatmap)**:

-Shows geographic distribution of spills, with red areas indicating high-risk zones.
-This helps prioritize locations for safety checks.
+The heatmap visualizes the geographic distribution of pipeline spills and leaks, with areas in red indicating high incident concentrations.
+This map allows companies to pinpoint high-risk locations and prioritize them for additional safety checks or reinforcements.
+Geographic patterns in incidents may be influenced by factors such as environmental conditions, population density, or regional operational practices, helping companies address issues unique to specific areas.

 #### Script Summary:
 ```python